viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 ### Configuring the visualizer

-This step is optional, but if you'd like to see the bounding boxes that the color detector comes up with, you'll need to configure a [transform camera](/components/camera/transform).
+This step is optional, but if you'd like to see the bounding boxes that the color detector identifies, you'll need to configure a [transform camera](/components/camera/transform).
 This isn't another piece of hardware, but rather a virtual "camera" that takes in the stream from the webcam we just configured and outputs a stream overlaid with bounding boxes representing the color detections.

 In the **CONFIG** tab, make a new component with name `show_detections`, type `camera` and model `transform`.